Scaling up Multi-domain Semantic Segmentation with Sentence Embeddings: Experiments

 \subsection{Semantic Segmentation Evaluation}

 To demonstrate the robustness and effectiveness of our methods, we conduct evaluation on 15 datasets.

-\textbf{Zero-shot Cross-domain Transfer Evaluation.} In this experiment, we aim to evaluate the zero-shot generalization over multiple datasets.
-We compare with current state-of-the-art methods on 7 zero-shot datasets (unseen to our method during training).
-Mseg~\cite{MSeg_2020_CVPR} is trained on 7 well-annotated datasets and has demonstrated strong generalization over multiple datasets, while other methods are well-trained on the corresponding training set.
+\textbf{Robustness Evaluation.} To show the robustness of our method, we firstly compare with existing state-of-the-art methods on 6 zero-shot datasets (unseen to our method during training).
+Note that current methods have been trained on testing datasets.
 Results are shown in Table~\ref{Tab: Robustness cmp}.
-Comparing to previous methods, our method can achieve state-of-the-art performance on CamViD, ScanNet, WildDash1, and WildDash2.
-Although other datasets are unseen to our method during training, we can achieve comparable performance with existing methods.
-Comparing with Mseg, we use embeddings to encode labels can achieve comparable performance with the HRNet-W48 backbone.
-Furthermore, when using stronger transformer backbone (segformer~\cite{xie2021segformer}), the performance is improved consistently over all datasets.
+Our method can achieve state-of-the-art performance on CamViD, ScanNet, and WildDash1.
+Besides, we list the performance of HRNet~\cite{SunXLW19} trained on an individual training dataset.
+We can see that our method, trained on mixed datasets, shows much better robustness than them.
+Furthermore, Mseg~\cite{MSeg_2020_CVPR} laboriously merged 7 well-annotated datasets and craftily designed a unified taxonomy for labels mapping.
+It shows strong generalization over these zero-shot testing datasets.
+By contrast, our methods, using sentences to automatically establish the label's closeness, achieves much better performance than them over all zero-shot testing data.
+Furthermore, we show the performance comparison on the validation set of training data in Table~\ref{Tab: Cmp on val set.}.
+Our well-trained model outperforms Mseg over all datasets.

+\textbf{Evaluation on Wilddash2.} The Wilddash2 benchmark is intended for testing the robustness of models trained on other datasets, and does not provide a training set of its own.
+Our method achieves the state-of-the-art performance on it.
+Results are shown in Table~\ref{Tab: Cmp on WD2}.

-\textbf{Effectiveness of Heterogeneous Constraints.} We propose the heterogeneous loss to supervise the merged datasets.
-When aggregating OpenImages (`HD+OI') supervised with our $L_{\rm HD}+L_{\rm LD}$, Table~\ref{Tab: Robustness cmp} shows the performance can be improved consistently over all zero-shot datasets.
+\textbf{Effectiveness of Aggregating Noisy and Weak annotations with Heterogeneous Losses.} We propose the heterogeneous losses to supervise the merged datasets.
+When aggregating OpenImages (`HD+OI') supervised with our $L_{\rm HD}+L_{\rm LD}$, Table~\ref{Tab: effectiveness of heterogeneous loss.} shows the performance can be improved consistently over all zero-shot datasets.
 Figure~\ref{Fig: Effect of heterogeneous loss} qualitatively compares with or without $L_{\rm LD}$ supervision for OpenImages (OI).
-Testing images are collected online.
+We collect several web images for evaluation.
 We can observe that without $L_{\rm LD}$ loss (`HD ($L_{\rm HD}$) + OI ($L_{\rm HD}$)'), the predicted segments are much worse.
-Furthermore, when merging the Objects365 (OB) with the distillation loss $L_{\rm WD}$, the performance is improved over all zero-shot datasets.
-Table~\ref{Tab: Cmp on val set.} shows comparisons on the validation set of training data.
-Merging more data with our heterogeneous loss can consistently improve the performance.
+Furthermore, when merging the Objects365 (OB) with the loss $L_{\rm WD}$, the performance is improved over all zero-shot datasets.